lablup/callosum/README.md

 streaming transport for *upper* RPC layers (e.g., Apache Thrift) by wrapping *lower* transport implementations (e.g., ZeroMQ).

+It aims to follow the latest coding style and conventions in Python asyncio.

 *Corpus callosum* is a bundle of neuron fibers that connects two cerebral hemispheres of a human brain.